 Let me say one thing in advance: There is really a lot to discover!
 Therefore I strongly recommend using one of the many convenient brochures available at Ötztal Tourismus in order to get a better overview.
 We as a family have planned the days in such a way that everything is logical and uncomplicated, the kids are not overchallenged and, above all, the focus is on fun and relaxation.
-The Ötztal Premium Card was always at hand - it gave us a good orientation of all activities and opportunities and also offered countless services already included.
+The Ötztal Inside Summer Card was always at hand - it gave us a good orientation of all activities and opportunities and also offered countless services already included.
 I would say that 90% of our weekly activities were covered by the Card.
 In addition to the organization, it makes sense to choose a centrally located village for accommodation in Ötztal.
 Covering almost 70 kilometers, the valley is very long and some stretches can sometimes take a while.
 If you don't have a car, you can firmly rely on a very well-developed bus and rail network.

 Traveling with your family in Ötztal

 A week full of experiences for young and old

 Together with my family I spent seven wonderful days in Ötztal.
 In this article I try to capture the mountains, the culture, the incredible range of opportunities for holiday experiences and exploration with children.
 As a mountain sports enthusiast and blogger, I know the area and its climbing, hiking and skiing spots very well - therefore it was all the better to discover the valley from a completely different angle.

 Preparation and planning

 Day 1 – Panoramic views and Tirolean cuisine at Brandalm